 Pastor Doug McMasters was born in England into a US military family, and lived in England, California, Indiana, the Philippines and Illinois by the time he was eight.
 Those experiences and his own time in the U.S. Air Force gave him a love for people from all over the world.

-His wife of twenty-seven years, Royale, is a native of Cape Cod in Massachusetts.
-They have two sons in their early twenties, Matt and Ben, both attending university in London.
+His wife of thirty-four years, Royale, is a native of Cape Cod in Massachusetts.
+They have two sons, Matt and Ben, both living in London.

 For enjoyment, Pastor McMasters loves his family time, the company of friends, reading a good book, a rousing, engaged conversation, fly-fishing for trout, a long country walk with his Black Lab, Knight, photography, cooking some new recipe for others, watching cycling races on tv or doing some long cycling ride on his road bike.